ncatlab/nlab-content/pages/6/8/2/0/286/content.md

 The operation-version of evil gives the property-version if you think of a property as an operation taking values in the $\infty$-groupoid (in fact a $0$-groupoid, or [[set]]) of [[(-1)-category|truth values]].
 (The property-version also gives the operation-version, although that is a little more involved.)
 An operation will be non-evil if it is given (as the object-operation) by a [[functor]] ('$\infty$-functor', if you prefer).
 A property is non-evil precisely iff it\'s a functor to the $\infty$-groupoid of truth values.

 This definition should be the conclusion of a theorem that using certain language (including avoiding equations between objects of a category) makes it impossible to say anything evil. [[Michael Makkai]] works on such a language, [[FOLDS]] ('first-order logic with dependent sorts').
-To learn more, visit his [webpage](http://www.math.mcgill.ca/makkai/).
+To learn more, see his paper _[First Order Logic with Dependent Sorts, with Applications to Category Theory](http://www.math.mcgill.ca/makkai/)_.

 #Discussion